docker-scripts-archived/dev--LTSP/README.md

 ## Installation for standalone mode
 1. Open `settings.sh`
 1. Change the `STANDALONE` variable to `yes`
-1. Set the interface you want to use by changing `LAN_IF` and save it.
+1. Set the interface you want to use by changing `LAN_IF`
 1. Change the `LAN_IP` variable to whichever IP address you want for ltsp server and save it.
 1. Do a `vagrant up` from the terminal
 1. You will have ltsp-server setup in standalone mode.